wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Hours: 8:00 a.m.–4:15 p.m.
 Monday through Friday

-Divorce decrees and divorce case files are stored and issued by the Clerk of Court office in the county where the divorce was granted.
+Divorce decrees and divorce case files are stored and issued by the Clerk of Court's office in the county where the divorce was granted.
 To obtain any of these records, contact the correct clerk.
 The contact information of every Clerk of Court is obtainable from the Wisconsin County Clerks Association website.

-While divorce and marriage records may be searched through government sources and organizations, the availability of these documents cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored therefore record availability may vary further.
+While divorce and marriage records may be searched through government sources and organizations, their availability cannot be guaranteed.
+This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored; therefore, record availability may vary further.

-Also note that marriage and divorce records are considered extremely private due to the information the records contain, and are often sealed.
-Hence, bearing in mind that these factors determine the availability of any type of marriage or divorce record.
+Also note that marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Hence, these factors determine the availability of any type of marriage or divorce record.

 Who Can Obtain Divorce Records in Wisconsin?